Wolframcheg/redmine_client/README.md

 sh reload.sh -install
 ```

-In process installing you should some important data for working with redmine client:
+In process installing you should put some important data for working with redmine client:
    * redmine_base_url  - Base Api Url
    * redmine_api_key   - Api key